 It’s a good idea to set up a schedule for your reviews.
 Suppose you can try to do them at least once a week.
 You should review things in person or over the phone.
 It’s best to do them on the same day of the week and at the same time (usually after lunch).

 Reviewing with your virtual assistant is essential because it allows you to communicate with her and ensure that she understands everything that needs to be done.
 It also allows her to ask questions about anything unclear or confusing before moving forward.

-Chart a plan for growth
+Chart a growth plan.

 Your virtual assistant is more of an employee than a freelancer.
-This means that you should treat them like any other team member and provide them with growth opportunities to increase their value to the company.
+This means you should treat them like any other team member and provide them with growth opportunities to increase their value to the company.
 You can do this by regularly meeting with them to discuss ways they can expand their skill set and take on new responsibilities.
 It’s also essential that you set clear expectations around their job description.
 Hence, they know what’s expected at every level of their career trajectory at your company (which includes knowing what it takes to get promoted).
 Additionally, providing access to training resources will allow them to continue learning once they’ve mastered all the tasks currently on their plate or have reached whatever milestone is appropriate for someone entering that role positionally within the organization.

 Give them support

 - Make sure you have a good working relationship with them.
-If you don’t trust or like your remote assistant the partnership won’t work.
+If you don’t trust or like your remote assistant, the partnership won’t work.

 - Please ensure both parties are on the same page about expectations and how they expect the relationship to go.
 Everyone must know what types of work will be done, how quickly it needs to happen, and when deadlines are expected.